gordonforce/debian-java-development-environment/README.md

 ## By Feature

 * Build System: Maven using the mvnvm maven version virtualization utility with maven 3.9.10 as the default.
-Use the Maven wrapper in projects to set the version to use including the default.
+Use the Maven wrapper in projects to set the maven version to one installed.
 * Integrated Development Environment: The latest GA version of IntelliJ Ultimate installed by the jetbrains-toolbox application.
 * Development and Security Operations (DevSecOps) Tools